‘She’s alive’: Woman who disappeared after leaving Boston bar found in Charlestown

-BOSTON (WHDH) - A 23-year-old woman who had been missing since leaving a Faneuil Hall bar on Saturday night was found alive Tuesday in Charlestown, police said.
+BOSTON (WHDH) - A 23-year-old woman who had been missing since leaving a Faneuil Hall bar on Saturday night was found alive Tuesday in a housing development in Charlestown, police said.

-Olivia Ambrose, who is from Wenham and lives in Jamaica Plain, was found at the Bunker Hill housing complex, according to Boston police.
+Olivia Ambrose, who is from Wenham and lives in Jamaica Plain, was found at an apartment at the Bunker Hill housing complex after an extensive search conducted by Boston and transit police, Boston Police Commissioner William G. Gross said.

 She had been last seen in the area of 25 Union Street about 11 p.m. on Saturday.